CSLearning4U/StudentCSP/_sources/CSPNameNumbers/expression.rst

 .. fillintheblank:: 3_2_1_Mult_fill

-    .. blank:: 3_2_1_Mult
-        :correct: ^4$
-        :feedback1: ('.*','Did you actually run the program?')

    What will be printed when you click on the Run button in the code below?

+   -    :^4$: Correct.
+2 times 2 = 4
+        :.*: Did you actually run the program?

 .. activecode:: Expression_Mult
     :tour_1: "Line-by-line Tour"; 1: ex1-line1; 2: ex1-line2;
     :nocodelens: